 For instance, add them to:

 Content-centric SEO answers the questions your target audience has.
-Creating content matching their requirements can drive leads, sales, and conversions.
+Creating content that matches their requirements can drive leads, sales, and conversions.

-Kate Ross from Irresistible Me, a brand specializing in hair extensions, used the questions customers asked to her advantage.
+Kate Ross from Irresistible Me, a brand specializing in hair extensions, used real customer questions to her advantage.

-Remember that with content-centric SEO, education should always come above pushing customers to convert.
-If your content is too salesy, customers will leave your page, driving your bounce rate up.
+Remember that, with content-centric SEO, education should always come above pushing customers to convert.
+If your content is too salesy, customers may be more likely to leave your page.

 It’s important to consider E-E-A-T when creating your content.
 It’s part of Google’s Search Quality Rater Guidelines, and stands for: